 In the case of a classic car, you must generally purchase special insurance from a car insurance company.
 The value or a method of determining it will be agreed upon in advance – often based on an appraisal by the underwriter or a collectible car valuation guide such as the Old Cars Report Price Guide.

-3. How do collision insurance deductibles work?
+3. How do the deductibles work?

 Your deductible is the amount you pay out-pocket before your collision coverage kicks in.